Getting Started

 The third tab provides the gated imaging capabilities of the system.
 The control panel is again visible on the left and results are displayed and plotted on the right.
 The measurement progression is indicated in the bottom status bar.
 The following options are available:

-Switch between 6, 7, 8, 9, 10, 11 and 12-bit imaging modes.
+Switch between 6, 7, 8, 9, 10, 11 and 12-bit equivalent image levels.
+Due to the pile-up correction, we denote the number of discrete levels in the final output image (the image range is extended to roughly a +2.5-bit equivalent).
 There are currently no 1 and 4-bit imaging modes available in gated operation.
-Depths up to 8-bit are rendered out as 8-bit images.
-Depths above 8-bit are rendered out as 16-bit images, these are internally obtained by summing multiple 8-bit data sets (so the maximum value is not 2^bit depth - 1, but 2^(bit depth - 8) × 255).
+All equivalent image levels are rendered out as 16-bit images (pile-up corrected).
+Images above 8-bit are internally obtained by summing multiple 8-bit data sets (so the maximum value is not 2n-1, but 2n-8 × 255).

 • Integration time (n-bit)

 Set the measurement integration time in milliseconds for the total of an n-bit image.
-This time is divided by 2n to get the single-bit image exposure time.
-Each n-bit image is always the sum of 2n binary images.
+This time is divided by 2n-1 to get the single-bit image exposure time.
+Each n-bit image is always the sum of 2n-1 binary images (except above 8-bit, where it is 2n-8 × 255).

 • Overlap expose/read checkbox